code-star/codestar-website-functions/README.md

 **NOTE: Replace `example@example.com` with the email address validated in AWS SES**

+A list of example calls for each endpoint for local development:

+- staticSiteMailer: `STATIC_SITE_MAILER_SOURCE=example@example.com STATIC_SITE_MAILER_DESTINATION=example@example.com DEBUG=true npx sls invoke local --function staticSiteMailer --path serverless/staticSiteMailer-dummy-payload.json`
+- getUpcomingEvents: `DEBUG=true npx sls invoke local --function getUpcomingEvents --path serverless/staticSiteMailer-dummy-payload.json`
+- getPastEvents: `DEBUG=true npx sls invoke local --function getPastEvents --path serverless/staticSiteMailer-dummy-payload.json`
+- getRecentTweets: `STATIC_SITE_MAILER_SOURCE=example@example.com STATIC_SITE_MAILER_DESTINATION=example@example.com DEBUG=true npx sls invoke local --function staticSiteMailer --path serverless/staticSiteMailer-dummy-payload.json`

+## Environmental variables

 The environment variable `DEBUG=true` will allow calls from `localhost:3000`.
 This can also be enabled on AWS if needed.

+For example, the `staticSiteMailer` function requires these environmental variables:

-The destination email address is set in the environment variable `STATIC_SITE_MAILER_DESTINATION`.
+- The destination email address is set in the environment variable `STATIC_SITE_MAILER_DESTINATION`.
+This must be an address verified in AWS SES.
-The source email address is set in the environment variable `STATIC_SITE_MAILER_SOURCE`.
+- The source email address is set in the environment variable `STATIC_SITE_MAILER_SOURCE`.
+This must be an address verified in AWS SES.

 You can check the [documentation](https://serverless.com/framework/docs/providers/spotinst/guide/variables/#environment-variables) for more information about environment variables.

-Locally this can be set in a test profile or just by setting the environment variable with `export STATIC_SITE_MAILER_DESTINATION=example@example.com`.
+Locally an environmental variable can be set in a test profile or just by setting the environment variable with `export STATIC_SITE_MAILER_DESTINATION=example@example.com`.
+An alternative is setting it inline, like in the examples above.

 In the code it is accessed via `process.env.STATIC_SITE_MAILER_DESTINATION`.

-To change it in AWS:

-- Go to `https://eu-west-1.console.aws.amazon.com/lambda/` and find the function
-- Scroll to Environment variables and add the correct key/value

 ## Deploying

+**Note** that deployment should only be done by [Travis CI](https://travis-ci.org/code-star/codestar-website-functions).

+- New features must be added by pull request to the `test` branch
+- Commits to the `test` branch are automatically deployed by Travis CI to the `test` stage on AWS.
+- Releases must be done by pull requests from the `test` branch to the `production` branch.
+- Commits to the `production` branch are automatically deployed by Travis CI to the `production` stage on AWS.

+**Note** that all dependencies from node_modules that are used in production, need to be packaged. `sls` automatically only packages dependencies and skips devDependencies.

+Although deployments should not be done manually, it might be useful how deployments work.

-Deploy to AWS (TEST stage):
+To deploy to AWS (TEST stage) **do not do this manually**:

 ```bash
 npx sls deploy --verbose
 ```

-Deploy to AWS (PROD stage):
+Deploy to AWS (PROD stage) **do not do this manually**:

 ```bash
 npx sls deploy --verbose --stage prod
 ```

-This logs (among others) the `POST` endpoint (https://x.execute-api.us-east-1.amazonaws.com/test/static-site-mailer).
+This logs (among others) the `POST` endpoint, e.g. `https://[id].execute-api.us-east-1.amazonaws.com/test/static-site-mailer`.

-This can be tested with Postman, but to call it from a form, CORS must be configured.
+The endpoints can be called with Postman, but to be called from a web application, CORS must be configured.

+**Note** that it is still needed to set environmental variables in AWS:

+- Go to `https://eu-west-1.console.aws.amazon.com/lambda/` and find the function
+- Scroll to Environment variables and add the correct key/value

+## Documentation of all endpoints

+**TODO** must be generated